Loading

 • Go to Settings > System > Storage

-• Under Advanced storage settings, select Backup options
+• Click Backup options

 Step 3: Turn on File History

-• Select your backup drive
+• Select your external drive from the available list

-• Toggle Back up my files to On
+• Enable Back up my files

-• Change backup frequency and retention
+• Backup frequency and scheduling

 Customizing File History Settings